-It seems that checking your emails when you’re on a cruise is becoming almost as controversial a subject as tipping or smoking these days and the www.CRUISE.co.uk team have noticed that cruisers tend to fall into two camps on this issue.
+It seems that checking your emails when you’re on a cruise is becoming almost as controversial a subject as tipping or smoking these days and the Cruise.co.uk team have noticed that cruisers tend to fall into two camps on this issue.

-Never just go abroad without telling your phone company.
+One rule to always remember is to never go abroad without telling your phone company.
 Not only can you end up with massive roaming charges, if they suspect your phones been stolen or cloned they may just lock it as a security measure.

-This one’s a bit naughty so if you like to think of yourself as an honest person you want to skip on to the next step.
+If you like to think of yourself as an honest person you want to skip on to the next step.

 Still here?
 OK…..

 We just told you about setting up personal hotspots off your phone.
 A step a lot of people forget however is then password protecting that hotspot.
 If you switch the WIFI on your phone on and have a scan around you may find you can ‘borrow’ someone else’s WIFI.